-We empower people to protect and honor Earth’s living systems through education, research, and purposeful community connection.
+We empower people to honor and protect Earth’s living systems through education, research, and purposeful community connection.

 What We Do